Kingdom Rush: Rift in Time Review

 After the main phase is over, any horde cards that were destroyed are removed from the board and your team will get coins to use later on for new towers.
 Then the surviving hordes will advance toward the exits.
 Horde cards don’t move when they have soldiers or heroes on them, but the soldiers are removed and the heroes take one point of damage.
 When a hero runs out of health, they’re knocked out and won’t be able to do any actions the next round.

-After the hordes have done their thing, anyone that had one or more tower cards passed to them during the main phase will upgrade those towers to the next level.
+After the hordes have done their thing, anyone who had one or more tower cards passed to them during the main phase will upgrade those towers to the next level.
 You’ll also pick up any towers that you used during the round and optionally buy new towers with coins.
 Then a new round begins with more hordes coming onto the map.

 Kingdom Rush review - tower card market